mikeboe/simple-api-load-tester/README.md

 # Simple API Load Testing

 This project is a Go-based API load testing tool.
 It allows you to send concurrent requests to specified endpoints.
-You can log the requests to timescale DB, use the UI or just a plain docker on in the
+You can log the requests to timescale DB, use the UI or just a plain docker container.

 ## Features